maxgeorg99/data_efficient_dependency_estimation/README.md

 To add additional experiments add a blueprint and specify the experiment parameters.

-Start the execution of the experiments by executing the run_experiments.py.
+Start the execution of the experiments by executing the run_experiments.py file.

+You can choose which experiment to execute by importing the blueptrints from the experiments.

 After the execution run the desired post experiment script from the post_experiment_computaion folder.